-A jury in Chatham County awarded the parents of Sarah Jones $11.2 million in damages in a civil trial stemming from a tragic accident that led to her death while filming a movie on train tracks in Georgia.
+A Chatham County jury awarded the parents of Sarah Jones $11.2 million in damages following a civil trial stemming from a tragic accident leading to her death while filming a movie in Georgia.

-Richard and Elizabeth Jones sued CSX Transportation, which owns the track where the crew filmed, in Chatham County State Court on behalf of their daughter.
+Richard and Elizabeth Jones sued CSX Transportation, which owns the track, in Chatham County State Court on behalf of their daughter.
 On Monday, the jury found CSX Transportation liable for the accident and was ordered to pay 35 percent of the award.
 That comes out to roughly $3.92 million of the total award.

 “CSX is deeply sympathetic to the terrible loss suffered by the family of Ms. Sarah Jones, but respectfully disagrees with the conclusions reached by the jury today and will appeal,” a spokesman for the company said in a statement.

 Jones’ parents blamed the company for not taking precautions that could have prevented the crash from happening.
 During the trial, the jury heard testimony that two trains rolled through within an hour before the crash, but the operators did not follow protocol by calling dispatchers to alert them, according to the Washington Post.